Why now is the worst time to buy the Samsung Galaxy S20

 Price

-The Galaxy S20 started at $999, though its price has since dropped to $800 at Amazon and Best Buy at the time of publication.
+The Galaxy S20 started at $999, though its price has since dropped to $800 at Best Buy (and even lower at Amazon) at the time of publication.
 The Galaxy S20 Plus started at $1,199 and the Galaxy S20 Ultra started at $1,399.

 It's rumored that the Galaxy S21, Galaxy S21 Plus and Galaxy S21 Ultra will start at $850, $1,050 and $1,250, respectively.
 The price decrease is likely due to a drop in mobile phone sales during the pandemic.
 Read more about the Galaxy S21 price rumors.